 Read more about livestock welfare and land transport standards.

-To find out more about rules for buffalo contact a livestock biosecurity officer at Animal Biosecurity.
+To find out more about rules for buffalo contact a livestock biosecurity officer.

 You can get NT Government publications about diseases, treatment and general management of buffalo.

 They are provided as general information only and you should get specific professional advice for your particular situation.